The UKGC: What Is It & What Does It Do?

 It’s worth noting that GamCare is an independent charity, not a division of the UKGC.
 However, the Commission requires licensed operators to signpost GamCare’s services, which is why you see its logo on virtually every regulated gambling site.

-Here’s a breakdown of the main sectors it covers:
+Here’s a breakdown of the main sectors it regulates:

 | Sector | What the UKGC Oversees |